donomii/throff/README.md

 #### MAP function array -> array

-FIXME
+Map is the usual as found in functional languages - it calls function on each element of the input array, and builds an array of the results.

+Use **ITERATE** if you do not plan to use the results, it consumes less memory.

 #### FOLD function start array -> a value

 Fold works like map, it applies a function to every element of the array.
-But instead of building a new array, FOLD passes the result of your function to the next
+But instead of building a new array, FOLD passes the result of your function as input to the next step.

 	FOLD [ MULT elem accum ] start array

 Here FOLD will multiply start by the first element of your array, then takes the results of that (the accumulator) and multiplies it with the second element of your array, and so on.

-call of **function**
+ **function**

-The function must work like this:  FUNC leaf accumulator
+The function must work like this:

-FIXME moar
+	FUNC element accumulator

 #### FOLDTREE